-Working with metal is a skill that humans have progressed in over hundreds of years.
+Working with metal is a skill that humans have progressed for hundreds of years.
 Today, there are almost too many different types of alloys to count.
 Since metal is used in the production of almost everything we use worldwide, you can imagine how many different examples of alloys we have.
-Below, you’ll notice a list of metal alloys and their uses.
-These are the types of metal alloys that make up a small portion of the global industrial complex.
+Below, you’ll notice a list of 4 types of metal alloys and their uses.
+Here is a quick example list of different types of metal alloys that make up a small portion of the global industrial complex.

 - Aluminum Alloys – Although Aluminum alone isn’t the strongest metal, it is used in combination with other metals to create conductive, heat, and tarnish resistant alloys.
 Our aluminum alloys, such as our aluminum bronze alloys, are often used in many essential mechanical components including car engines, airplane body panels, and boat hulls.